Cavalry tactics: Tactics of light cavalry using bows

 Another fairly popular tactic was known as "shower shooting".

 The Sassanid Persians and the Mamluks were the chief proponents of the idea, although Muslim cavalry in India had also been known to use it in battle.
-It involved a line of fairly well-armoured cavalrymen (often on armoured horses) standing in a massed static line, or advancing in an ordered formation at the walk while loosing their arrows as quickly as possible.
+It involved a line of fairly well-armoured cavalrymen (often on armoured horses) standing in a massed static position, or advancing in an ordered formation at the walk while loosing their arrows as quickly as possible.
 It was very effective against unsteady enemies who could easily be unnerved by the sight of a vast cloud of arrows raining down upon them; however, an enemy provided with good armour and discipline would often be able to hold out at least temporarily against the barrage.
 A case in point is Procopius's accounts of Belisarius's wars against the Sassanids where he states how the Byzantine cavalry engaged in massed archery duels against their Persian counterparts.
 The Persians loosed their arrows with far greater frequency, but as their bows were much weaker, they did not do much damage compared to the stronger Roman bows.

 The great weakness of mounted archers was their need of space and their light equipment (compared to contemporary heavy cavalry).
 If they were forced to fight in close combat against better armoured enemies, they usually lost.
 Furthermore, they were not suited for participating in sieges.
 For example, although victorious in the field the Mongols originally had been unable to take the fortified Chinese cities until they managed to capture and enlist the services of Islamic siege engineers.
 The Mongols subsequently failed to retake Hungary in 1280 after the Hungarians became more focused on Western European heavy cavalry and castle building.
 Good cavalry troops needed much training and very good horses.
 Many peoples who engaged in this form of classical cavalry, such as the Hungarians and Mongols, practically lived on horseback.

 The Battle of Dorylaeum (1097) during the First Crusade shows the advantages and disadvantages of mounted archers; the rider groups of the Seljuk sultan, Kilij Arslan I, were able to surround an army of Crusaders and shoot them from a distance.
 Suddenly, reinforcements under the command of Godfrey of Bouillon arrived, and the Seljuks themselves were encircled.
 They could no longer escape and were annihilated in close combat.
 The defeat of the Seljuks at Dorylaeum was so complete that the Crusaders then crossed Anatolia virtually unchallenged.